 Furthermore, since we wish to characterize $\epsilon_\mathrm{noise}$ rather than $\epsilon_\mathrm{shot}$, which has a known distribution, we pick the braids $b_i$ from a probability distribution that is set up so that the distribution of $|\mathbb{E}_s[\langle s|U_B|s\rangle]|$ is as uniform as possible over the range $[0, 1]$.
 If the $b_i$ were picked uniformly randomly, then the distribution of $|\mathbb{E}_s[\langle s | U_B | s\rangle]|$ would concentrate exponentially around $0$ as the number of strands increases (since the average value of $|\mathbb{E}_{s_i}[\langle s_i | U_{b_i} | s_i\rangle]|$ is less than one), which would require an exponentially increasing number of shots to ensure that $\epsilon_\mathrm{shot}$ is not the dominant error.

-Therefore, via augmentation, we can obtain benchmarking sets of braids with varying number of strands, crossings, and depths.
-To characterize the scaling of the error with increasing number of crossings for potential NISQ computers, we constructed a dataset of 24k braids of between 10 and 15 strands and 50 to 600 crossings.
+Therefore, via augmentation, we can obtain benchmarking sets of braids with varying numbers of strands, crossings, and depths.
+To characterise the scaling of the error with increasing number of crossings for potential NISQ computers, we constructed a dataset of 24k braids of between 10 and 15 strands and 50 to 600 crossings.
 We classically simulated \texttt{cfev} with non-Fibonacci error detection on these braids and calculated the relative error in the output.
-We used a large number (10k) of shots per braid, so that this error characterizes $\epsilon_\mathrm{noise}$ accurately.
+We used a large number (10k) of shots per braid, so that this error characterises $\epsilon_\mathrm{noise}$ accurately.

 The simulation modelled the native gate-set used in the ansatz in Fig.~\ref{fig:braid-unitary-and-compiled-circuit}(b) with errors inserted as depolarizing channels on 1- and 2-qubit gates with probabilities $\epsilon_\mathrm{1q}$ and $\epsilon_\mathrm{2q}$.
 We tested both $\epsilon_\mathrm{2q} = 5\cdot 10^{-4}$ and $\epsilon_\mathrm{2q} = 1 \cdot 10^{-4}$ as the dominant error, and set $\epsilon_\mathrm{1q} \approx \epsilon_\mathrm{2q} / 10$.
 SPAM bit-flip errors were also included with $\epsilon_\mathrm{SPAM} \approx \epsilon_\mathrm{2q}$ per qubit.
 We did not attempt to model coherent effects such as memory errors since this varies widely by platform and technology.
 See App.~\ref{app:simulations} for more details.